WindAflame/Blog/content/igdb_329132/index.md

 ## Introduce

-Short description
+Take on the role of Ryu Hayabusa, a ninja who has inherited the legendary “Dragon Sword” and takes on battles across the world, in this graphic remaster of the popular high-speed ninja action title that returns after 15 years!

+1. The world of “NINJA GAIDEN 2” remastered with rich visuals!
+The stages, characters, effects, and lighting have been completely redesigned and remastered to provide realistic visuals.
+Unreal Engine 5 has been utilized to create stunning current-generation graphics, allowing players to immerse themselves more deeply in the story's world.

+2. High-speed x violent action further evolved with the latest graphic expressions!
+Gore elements such as dismemberment and blood have been remastered to enhance the action experience.
+Players can enjoy high-speed, violent action using a wide variety of weapons and techniques, including Japanese swords, shurikens, Kusari-gamas, and tonfas.
+Note: The dismemberment feature can be toggled on and off in the Options menu.

+3. Additional characters, mode for beginners, and elements from subsequent spin-off titles are also included!
+This remaster includes additional elements from spin-off titles released after the original.
+Players can control three additional characters: Momiji, Ayane, and Rachel.
+The game also includes "HERO PLAY STYLE" mode that provides automatic support in challenging situations, making it accessible for those who may not be confident in their action skills.

+Note: Only the Xbox Series X and the PC are available in 4K/120fps.
+4K/120fps is not available for Xbox Series S.

 ## My review

-After completing the game on Ninja difficulty (the equivalent of hard mode in most games), after about twenty hours of gameplay, I am torn about my experience.
+After completing the game on Ninja difficulty (the equivalent of hard mode in most games), after around ten hours of play, I am torn about my experience.

 ### A Significant Episode